 A higher VLaMax means a lower FTP!
 And FTP is to a very large extent determined by the combination of VO2max and VLaMax.

 For Rider A to improve their FTP, they need to improve their VO2max.

 For Rider B to improve their FTP, they need to lower their VLaMax.

+Two riders with the same FTP.
 But two completely different training solutions to improve performance.

 Unless you know your physiology and your metabolic profile in detail like this, any training that you do is like walking blind-folded in a dark room.
 You may find your way out or you may not.